 The statistics just don't lie – young drivers are very much more likely to be involved in an accident than drivers aged 25 and over.
-And for this reason, car insurance is priced highly for young drivers – stick number one.
+And for this reason, car insurance is priced high for young drivers – stick number one.

 While early telematics insurers argued that their black box car insurance products could offer incentives to young drivers, there were some parties who felt they still used unnecessary restrictions to help keep young drivers from having too much freedom – stick number two.

 Even the Government couldn't decide

 In March 2013 plans for a green paper were unveiled by the Government in which the Department for Transport said it would look at ways of "improving the safety of newly-qualified drivers".
 But, in January 2014, the discussion was put on hold indefinitely.

 Many groups felt that the original proposals were just too many sticks.
 It had been proposed that:

 - candidates for a driving test should have a minimum learning period (not that the DfT said what that period should be – but it would probably have meant the end of intensive driving courses followed immediately by a practical test)